 “ICGEB had an enormous impact on my career; it provided an international environment rich in experimental skills and ideas, training in leadership and diplomacy of science through life testimonials of young scientists and experienced researchers.
 My collaborations have developed through the ICGEB network, following the rules of respectand excellence learned in Trieste.”

-Map showing awarded and ongoing South-South mobility of SMART Fellowships
+Map showing awarded and ongoing South-South mobility of ICGEB Fellowships

 For more information: